vigetlabs/microcosm/docs/api/immutability-helpers.md

 let planets = get(state, 'planets')
 console.log(planets) // { earth, mars }

-// Or an array of keys to access a deeply nested value let earth = get(state, ['planets', 'earth']) console.log(earth) // { color: 'blue' }
+// an array of keys to access a deeply nested value let earth = get(state, ['planets', 'earth']) console.log(earth) // { color: 'blue' }

+// or a string keypath can also be used to access a deeply nested value let earth = get(state, 'planets.earth')

 // If a value isn't found
 let color = get(state, ['planets', 'venus', 'color'])